kamileyagci/dsc-phase-1-project/README.md

 ### Q1: Is there a correlation between the production budget and the profit?

 In order to understand the effect of prdoduction budget, I plotted the scatter graphs for both profit and profit rate.
 Then, I have calculated the correlation for each distribution.
 The correlation values are displayed on the plots.
-* As expected and observed on the plot (left), there is a high correlation between the production budget and profit.
+* As expected and observed on the plot (top), there is a high correlation between the production budget and profit.
-* The correlation between production budget and profit rate is almost zero (right plot).
+* The correlation between production budget and profit rate is almost zero (bottom plot).
 The shape of the distribution varies in different budget ranges, the correlation might be different, too.
 Therefore, it is better to look at the profit rate distributions in zoomed budget ranges.

 ![Profit-vs-Budget](figures/budget-profit1.png)